pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 Why we care about this?
 ~~~~~~~~~~~~~~~~~~~~~~~

 Not all Python packes are distributed as wheels.
-There are some packages,
+There are some packages, based
-based mostly on C, that are closely-related to a specific which, for one reason
-or another, are hard to compile once and use in many places.
-I'd imaging that
+mostly on C that, for one reason or another, are hard to compile once and use
-uWSGI is one of those packages.
-However, we'd like to benefit from not needing
+in many places. uWSGI appears to be one of those packages.
+That said, we'd
-a C compiler in our docker container, so we needed to build and distribute our
+still like to avoid having a C compiler in our Docker container.
+Therefore, we
-own wheel.
+need to build and distribute our own wheel.

 Conclusion
 ==========